rickybassom/gmn-python-api/docs/rest_api.md

 ```
 The final page of results will include no data.

 Queries are cached for 1 hour with a maximum size of 1GB on the server.
-The cache is invalidated if the GMN Data Store database has been modified by our data ingestion processes.
+The cache is invalidated if the GMN Data Store database has been modified by our data ingestion processes which usually run once a day at 04:00 UTC.

 Queries are blocked if they take longer than 3 seconds to execute.
 I recommend using [EXPLAIN QUERY PLAN](https://www.sqlite.org/eqp.html) to check the query execution plan before running a query.
 If you need to run a long-running query, please contact us.